-Housing Character Applied Density (dwellings per hectare) Low density suburban mix (detached and semidetached) 30 Low to medium density urban mix (town houses and semi-detached) 40 Medium density urban mix (mainly town houses) 50 High density urban mix (town houses and apartments) 60 Apartments (up to six storey) 70 and above
+Housing Character Applied Density (dwellings per hectare) Low density suburban mix (detached and semi-detached) 30 Low to medium density urban mix (town houses and semi- detached) 40 Medium density urban mix (mainly town houses) 50 High density urban mix (town houses and apartments) 60 Apartments (up to six storey) 70 and above

 5.6.4 An important stage of the SHLAA process was to "risk assess" the housing supply, to account for sites that do not come forward for residential development as expected (including allocated sites and those with planning permission).
-This process produced the "risk assessed" housing supply in Table 5.8.
+This process produced the "risk assessed" housing supply in Table 5.6.
 In simple terms, the assessment involved reducing the SHLAA supply by 20%.
 This included all of the SHLAA sites and the existing permissions and allocations, as discussed in the earlier part of this section.
 More about the methodology behind the process of risk assessment can be found within section 6 of this report.
-All figures relating to the SHLAA are those which have been risk assessed from here on in this report, unless otherwise clearly stated.
+All figures relating to the SHLAA which are referred to later in this report are those which have been risk assessed unless otherwise clearly stated.